SoftwareHeritage/swh-docs/docs/getting-started/api.rst

    organizing, preserving and sharing all the source code publicly available in the world.

-Yes, you read it well: all source code available in the world.
-It implies to build an equally impressive infrastructure to hold the huge amount of information represented, make the archive available to the public through a `nice web interface <https://archive.softwareheritage.org/>`__ and even propose a :ref:`well-documented API <swh-web>` to access it seamlessly.
+Yes, all source code available in the world.
+It implies to build an equally impressive infrastructure to hold the huge amount of information represented, make the archive available to the public through a :swh_web:`nice web interface </>` and even propose a :ref:`well-documented API <swh-web>` to access it seamlessly.
 For the records, there are also :ref:`various datasets available <swh-dataset>` for download, with detailed instructions about how to set it up.
 And, yes it’s huge: the full graph generated from the archive (with only metadata, content is not included) has more than 20b nodes and weights 1.2TB.
 Overall size of the archive is in the hundreds of TBs.

-This article presents, and demonstrates the use of, the `Software Heritage API <https://archive.softwareheritage.org/api/1/>`__ to query basic information about archived content and fetch the content of a software project.
+This article presents, and demonstrates the use of, the :swh_web:`Software Heritage API
+<api/1/>` to query basic information about archived content and fetch the content of a
+software project.

 Terms and Concepts